pnnl/lpNNPS4SPH/README.md

 - The great efficiency advantage of GPU parallel computation over CPU series computation can be highlighted by comparing the source code 2 to source code 1.
 - The great efficiency advantage of RCLL over all-list algorithm on GPUs can be evidienced by comparing source code 3 to source code 2.
 - The efficency enhancement obtained from properly managing GPU memory bandwidth utilization can be demonstrated by comparing SPH_RCLL_GPU_FP16_sort.cu to SPH_RCLL_GPU_FP16.cu.

+## License
+This project is licensed under the BSD license, see [license]  for details.